AI-Native GTM Ops Consulting for B2B Tech Startups

 One operator.

-I'm Ashley Zhang — a Berkeley-trained Industrial Engineer and Economist who spent 13+ years inside some of the most demanding B2B tech environments in the world before founding GoToOps Consulting.
+I'm Ashley Zhang, a UC Berkeley Industrial Engineer and Economist, who spent 13+ years inside some of the most demanding B2B tech environments in the world before founding GoToOps Consulting.

 I built the 0→1 GTM foundation at Apollo GraphQL that took the company from early traction to scale.
 Before that, I owned $100M+ P&Ls at SanDisk and managed $100M+ annual operating plans at Nutanix — bringing enterprise-grade rigor to every layer of the revenue machine.